riscv-zju/ZJU-logic-design/README.md

-Logic Design 101 [Chisel]
+Logic Design 101 [Chisel Version]
 =======================
-This repository contains a chisel version of the Labs in Computer and Logic Design Fundamentals class.
+This repository contains a chisel version of the Labs in Zhejiang University Computer and Logic Design Fundamentals class.

-The board I used is Nexys A7, which is not the SWORD board you used in the class.
+The board used here is Nexys A7, which is not the SWORD board you used in the class.